khalidrahmani/jaderp/doc/search_view.rst

 .. todo:: merge in changelog instead?

-The displaying of the search view was significantly altered from OpenERP Web 6.1 to OpenERP Web 7.
+The displaying of the search view was significantly altered from Jad Web 6.1 to Jad Web 7.

 As a result, while the external API used to interact with the search view does not change many internal details — including the interaction